On Complexity Bounds and Confluence of Parallel Term Rewriting: Related work, conclusion, and future work

 Parallel rewriting is a topic of active research, e.g., for GPU-based massively parallel rewrite engines \cite{gpu_trs,gpu_trs_journal}.
 Here our work could be useful to determine which functions to evaluate on the GPU.
 More generally, parallelising compilers which need to determine which function calls should be compiled into parallel code may benefit from an analysis of parallel-innermost runtime complexity such as ours.

 DTs have been used \cite{lctrsComplexity} in runtime complexity analysis of \emph{Logically Constrained TRSs (LCTRSs)}\ \cite{lctrs13,lctrsTocl}, an extension of TRSs by built-in data types from SMT theories (integers, arrays, \ldots).
 This work could be extended to parallel rewriting.
 Moreover, analysis of \emph{derivational complexity} \cite{derivational89} of parallel-innermost term rewriting can be a promising direction.
-Derivational complexity considers the length of rewrite sequences from arbitrary start terms, e.g., $\Fd(\Fd(\dots(\Fd(\FS(\FZero)))\dots))$ in \exref{ex:doubles}, which can have longer derivations than basic terms of the same size.
-Finally, towards automated parallelisation we aim to infer complexity bounds wrt\ term \emph{height} (terms = trees!), as suggested in~\cite{wst16trs}.
+Derivational complexity considers the length of rewrite sequences from arbitrary start terms, e.g., $\Fd(\Fd(\dots(\Fd(\FS(\FZero)))\dots))$ in our motivating example (\ref{sec:example}, \exref{ex:doubles}), which can have longer derivations than basic terms of the same size.
+Finally, towards automated parallelisation we aim to infer complexity bounds w.r.t.\ term \emph{height} (terms = trees!), as suggested in~\cite{wst16trs}.

 For \emph{confluence analysis}, an obvious next step towards more powerful criteria would be to adapt the classic confluence criterion by Knuth and Bendix \cite{KB70}.
 By this criterion, a TRS $\RR$ has a confluent rewrite relation $\someto{\RR}$ if it is terminating and for each of its critical pairs $\cp{t_1}{t_2}$, there exists some term $s$ such that $t_1 \sometos{\RR} s$ and $t_2 \sometos{\RR} s$ (i.e., $t_1$ and $t_2$ are \emph{joinable}).
 Termination can in many cases be proved automatically by modern termination analysis tools \cite{termcomp}, and for terminating TRSs, it is decidable whether two terms are joinable (by rewriting them to all possible normal forms and checking whether a common normal form has been reached).
 This criterion has been adapted for confluence of innermost rewriting \cite[Theorem 3.5.8]{GramlichPhD} via critical overlays $\ocp{t_1}{t_2}$.
 A promising next step would be to investigate if further modifications are needed for proving confluence of parallel-innermost rewriting.